excoffierleonard/sps-gbm/README.md

 ## Acknowledgments

-- This project utilizes the `yfinance` library to fetch historical stock data.
+- This project uses the Yahoo Finance API to fetch historical stock data.
+- Uses Plotters for visualization.
 - Inspiration from "Stochastic Calculus for Finance II" for the GBM model.